rundeck/rundeck/docs/en/manual/03-basics.md

 #### Navigation

-The Rundeck page header contains global navigation control to move between tabbed pages: Run,  Jobs and History.
-It also has links to logout, view your user profile and a link to this online help.
+The Rundeck page header contains global navigation control to move between tabbed pages: Jobs, Nodes and Activity.
+It also has links to Configure the project, logout, view your user profile and a link to this online help.

 ![Top navigation bar](../figures/fig0201.png)